HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 In 2021, the HTTP Archive data suggests that HTTP/0.9 and HTTP/1.0 are all but virtually dead.
 While 0.9 did have hundreds of requests present, this becomes rounded down to zero when aggregated across the entire dataset.
 HTTP/1.0 has thousands of requests, but it too only represents 0.02% of the total amount.

 {{ figure_markup(
-  caption="Decline in HTTP/1.1 requests in lst year.", content="25%",
+  caption="Decline in HTTP/1.1 requests in last year.", content="25%",
   classes="big-number",
   sheets_gid="2077755325",